 |The Politics of Race, Class, Gender and Sexuality|

 |Topics in Diversity on the American Stage 5|

 |Intersectional Feminist Art Histories|

 |Special Problems for Advanced Undergraduates 5, 6|

 |Women's and Gender Studies / Queer Studies Internship|

-This repeatable QS Core course, if repeated for 8 units with different subtitles, can also be used to meet QS Elective requirements.
+This repeatable course, if repeated for 8 units with different subtitles, can also be used to meet Core or Elective requirements.

 Please check prerequisites.
 Your ability to select specific courses may vary depending upon your major's curriculum requirements.

 Minor Advisor approval required for topics/subtitle courses.
 Approval is dependent on topic/subtitle.
 Contact the Women's & Gender Studies Department for a list of approved subtitles.

-At least 4 units of credit must be earned in this course for it to count as an elective in the QS minor.
+At least 4 units of credit must be earned in this course for it to count as an elective in the minor.